elnoxvie/elnoxvie.github.io/_posts/2016-05-30-Introduction.md

 ---
 layout: post
 title: Introduction
+published: false
 ---

-My name is Andrew Chen.
-I am working as a Lead Android Developer.
-I am particularly interested in the following topics.
+Hi, My name is Andrew.
+I am working as a Lead Android Developer in Singapore.
+I have a strong interests in the following topics.

 1. Android
 2. Learning How to Learn